zainhasib/ssh-webclient/README.md

 server.go has the websocket implementaition using the go gorilla websocket library.
 It utilizes the connect method to create ssh client on-demand and stream the piped input and output through the websocket

+Kindly create the ssl certificate and key prior to running the application since the webserver runs on https